danieldriver/danieldriver.github.io/_pages/bsc.md

 - [Chronological list of books about Childs](#secondary)
 - [D.R.
 Driver, *Brevard Childs, Biblical Theologian* (2010, 2012)](#biblical-theologian)

+Note that there is a [book launch on FAT Tuesday 2024](/2024/bsc-book-launch/).

 ---

 <a name="collected-essays" />